 Some people with syphilis have no symptoms at all, so you may not know you have it unless you get tested.
-There are four stages of syphilis infection: primary, secondary, latent and tertiary.
+There are 4 stages of syphilis infection: primary, secondary, latent and tertiary.

 The signs and symptoms of syphilis depend on the stage of disease.

-Primary syphilis occurs 10-90 days after infection.
-Symptoms may include a single painless sore usually about a centimetre big at the site where the infection entered the body - such as on the penis, vagina, cervix, mouth or anus.
+Primary syphilis occurs 3 or 4 weeks after infection (although it can take up to 90 days for the sore to appear).
+Symptoms may include a single painless sore usually about a centimetre big at the site where the infection entered the body — such as on the penis, vagina, cervix, mouth or anus.
 There may also be swollen lymph nodes.

 The sore, or sometimes multiple sores, can go unnoticed because it is usually painless and may be hidden from view in areas like the back of the throat, vagina or anus.

 These sores usually go away by themselves after 3 to 6 weeks, even with no treatment.
-But, even though the sore heals, if you have not been treated, you still have the infection and can pass it on to others.
+But, even though the sore heals, if you haven’t been treated you are still infectious and can pass it on to others.

-Secondary syphilis occurs seven to 10 weeks after the initial infection in about one in four people.
-A wide variety of symptoms can occur and these may include:
+Secondary syphilis can occur 7 to 10 weeks after the initial infection.
+Symptoms can last for 6 months or more and these may include:

 - a red rash on the palms, soles, chest or back